sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 Source `earlyR`: https://www.repidemicsconsortium.org/earlyR/
 Source `EpiEstim`: https://sites.google.com/site/therepiproject/r-pac/epiestim

 Research is ongoing and and better benchmark for the COVID-19 epidemic are being developed every day by people like Dr Tim Churches is a medically-trained epidemiologist .
-Epidemiologist  are designing new predominantly in R.
+Epidemiologist  are designing new predominantly in R. Below are some examples:
+ -

 ## V. Conclusion